timbryandev/react-typescript-quiz-app/README.md

 I have followed the video tutorial and will incrementally improve on their solution to better improve my understanding of React, Typescript and Styled Components.

+You can view the live demo of this repo over at [https://timbryandev-react-typescript-quiz-app.netlify.app/](https://timbryandev-react-typescript-quiz-app.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts